700 W. Abriendo Ave.

 What Will I Learn?The PCC Massage Therapy program provides a thorough education in the proper application of basic massage techniques as well as an introduction to numerous advanced and specialized therapeutic methods.
 As a part of the PCC Massage Therapy Team, students practice on CSU-Pueblo athletes and community members in our Student Massage Therapy clinic.
 Students also receive instruction on how to set up their own business in the community.
 Lymphatic Drainage, Myofascial Release, Deep Tissue, Postural Analysis, Facilitated Stretching, Aromatherapy, Reflexology, Ayurveda, Tuina (Chinese Massage Techniques) and Acupressure are taught by skilled and experienced practitioners so students obtain the foundation needed to skillfully apply these techniques.
-Through this program the student completes 877 hours of massage and bodywork education which exceeds the requirements for a Colorado massage therapist license and the requirement to take National Certification Exams.
-PCC's Massage Therapy program has been awarded an assigned school code from the NCBTMB (National Certification Board for Therapeutic Massage and Bodywork).
+Through this program the student completes 817.5 hours of massage and bodywork education which exceeds the requirements for a Colorado massage therapist license and the requirement to take National Certification Exams.
+PCC's Massage Therapy program has been awarded an assigned school code from the NCBTMB (National Certification Board for Therapeutic Massage and Bodywork), which makes graduates eligible for Board Certification.
 This means our graduates are eligible to sit for NCBTMB National Certification exams.

 Our Experienced FacultyThe PCC Massage Therapy faculty has over 125 years combined experience in Massage Therapy.
 Faculty members are trained teachers with expertise in various Massage Therapy methods and hold numerous specialty certifications.
 The diverse background of our faculty includes Registered Nurse, Exercise Physiologist, Certified Strength & Conditioning Specialist, Certified Fitness Trainer and Physical Therapy Assistant.